 “According to research cited by Vice, not only do violent games help users skirt violent behavior, but the games can actually have beneficial effects.
 A study conducted in 2014, at Stetson University in Florida, shows that the playing of death-bloated video-games actually caused real-life violence to decrease.
 Vice speculates that the pixelated mayhem gives gamers an outlet for their aggression, or [keeps] potentially violent people safely at home.”

-So, after quite a bit of research, I am very confident that violent video games have no negative impact on children.
+So, after quite a bit of research, I am very confident that violent video games have no negative impact on children (and society isn't going as bonkers as the media would have us believe).
 And while I completely understand and respect the sensitive nature of guns and violence in our culture, I'm pushing back because I know that we're doing more harm than good by making everything so taboo and mysterious for kids.
 My 'Fort Busters' game was a huge success, with students asking if we could play it again next week, and a record week of almost no behavior issues.
 I met my students where their motivation lies, and it paid off in huge dividends.
 Students even reported playing outside at home, creating games like the one I shared with them in class.
 Think about that...they got home and wanted to play outside instead of the video game itself.

 In the end, we all have to do what's right based on our culture and personal beliefs.
 I took out the name and gun images for the game, but students still knew it was based on Fortnite, and I'm fine with that.
 They know I play the game, as do most of their parents.
 It's a non-issue for me.